I remember the first time I felt regret.

 It was silent outside in the early morning chill where I stood in my driveway.

-Everyone else in the house was asleep as I had taken my balloon and wandered out.
+Everyone else in the house was asleep, I had taken my balloon and wandered out.

 Even at seven years old, sleep was always done for me far before anyone else in my house was stirring.